 1975.
 DICK KAISER, Camporee Chief, with the theme "Communications," had a record setting year with 105 troops and Webelos dens.
 Registered attendance was 2,089.
 The Camporee was fabulous with warm weather and outside cracker barrels.

 1976.
 DICK KAISER, Camporee Chief, second time around, had the honor of being Chief of the "Heritage '76" in salute to the 200th Birthday of the United States of America.
 Warm, pleasant weather was with us for the second year in a row.
 The arena show was held at Lockhart Stadium.
 What a Fantastic Show!

 1977.
-DAVE THOMPSON, SR., Camporee Chief had a theme of "Personal Fitness."
+DAVE THOMSON, SR., Camporee Chief had a theme of "Personal Fitness."
 The weather was perfect and 73 troops were in attendance.
 The arena show was highlighted by an adult tricycle race.
 It was just the "Little Boy Scout" coming out in them.

 1978.
 JIM GRIEWISCH, Camporee Chief, had the theme of "Energy," but he didn't have enough to stop the storm that canceled the arena show.
 He came back strong Sunday morning with a bangup competition and show.
 Registration was 1,084 Scouts and Scouters and Webelos.

 1979.
 STEVE WELCH, Camporee Chief, enjoyed "The Good Life" as his theme.
 The Camporee was PERFECT with TV coverage and fantastic weather conditions.
 Registration was again over 1,000.